Vladimir-csp/uwsm/README.md

 no argument processing is done (Please [file a bug report](https://github.com/Vladimir-csp/uwsm/issues/new/choose) if you encounter any wayland-sessions desktop entry with `%`-fields).

-If you want to customize WM execution provided with a desktop entry, copy it to `~/.local/share/wayland-sessions/` and change to your liking, including adding [actions](https://specifications.freedesktop.org/desktop-entry-spec/1.5/ar01s11.html).
+If you want to customize compositor execution provided with a desktop entry, copy it to `~/.local/share/wayland-sessions/` and change to your liking, including adding [actions](https://specifications.freedesktop.org/desktop-entry-spec/1.5/ar01s11.html).

 If `${wm}` is `select` or `default`, `wayland-session` invokes a menu to select desktop entries available in